Low-Maintenance Vegetable Garden: Low-Cost Ideas to Use Now

 Low-Cost Vegetable Gardening: Get The Best Bang For Your Buck

-A simple way to plan a low-cost garden involves using inexpensive, easy-to-grow seeds that don’t require much maintenance.
-If you didn't save seeds from last season, ask some neighbors and friends for some of their extras.
+A simple way to plan a low-cost garden is to use inexpensive, easy-to-grow seeds that require little maintenance.
+If you didn't save seeds from last season, ask some neighbors and friends for extras.

 In the meantime, learn how to save tomato seeds for next year.
 You can also search for Facebook groups for seed swaps in your area.
 This will help you find new seed strains that may perform better in your climate.

 If you have struggled with finding vegetable strains that grow well in your area, check out the USDA's Plant Hardiness Zone Map.
-This interactive tool will allow you to zoom into your area and figure out which plants will perform best in the conditions of your location.
+This interactive tool will allow you to zoom in on your area and determine which plants will perform best in your location's conditions.

 Also, consider foraging for wild edibles and herbs to transplant to your own garden.
 But remember, if you are in a city and getting started with urban foraging, make sure you respect the by-laws and no-trespassing rules of your area.